UPDATE: This article was originally posted on October 3, 2018. It has been updated with new information and tips below.

 2.2.
 Essay 2 Tips

 Tell us who you are.
 How have your values and experiences shaped your identity and character?
-How will your background contribute to the diverse Tuck culture and community?
-(300 words)
+How will your unique background contribute to Tuck and/or enhance the experience of your classmates?
+(2000 characters remaining)

 Before thinking about what you can contribute to the Tuck community, you should first have a very clear understanding of just what the Tuck community is like.